Convert 115 F To Celsius

 Converting between Fahrenheit and Celsius is essential in various real-world situations:

 • Cooking and Baking: Recipes often specify temperatures in either Fahrenheit or Celsius.
 Knowing how to convert ensures accurate results.
-For instance, a recipe calling for 350°F would be 177°C.
+To give you an idea, a recipe calling for 350°F would be 177°C.

 • International Travel: Many countries use the Celsius scale.
 Understanding the conversion helps you interpret weather forecasts and adjust your clothing accordingly.
 A temperature of 25°C is a pleasant 77°F.